Zakkaruu/the-stone-tablet/_posts/2024-09-07-elden-ring-randomizer-all-checklists.md

 - [ ] In a chest in the tower on the castle's southeast rampart, before the elevator up to Castle-Lord's Chamber.
 *Replaces **Imbued Sword Key***

-## Charo's Hidden Grave - Lamenter's Gaol
-- [ ] In a chest in the second jail cell on the right after turning left before the first locked door.
-*Replaces **Gaol Upper Level Key***
-- [ ] In a chest in the southeast corner of the cavern with living jar warriors, reached by climbing the stairs to the second door on the right after falling down the collapsing floor.
-*Replaces **Gaol Lower Level Key***

 ## Divine Tower of Liurnia
 - [ ] At the top of the Divine Tower of Liurnia, accessed after traversing Carian Study Hall.
 *Replaces **Stargazer Heirloom, Cursemark of Death***